mahdiaslami/tote/README.md

 Simple todo progressive web application (PWA). with the ability to categorize todos. it is a serverless application; your todos will save on local storage and todos disappear after clearing the browser cache.

+# Development

+- In somewhere i used `mousedown` and `touchstart` event instead of click. because, I want to prevent changing focus from input to button. the changing focus cause closing virtual keyboard in android.

 # Android

 ## Sign APK file